 - GSM: The average budget smartphone brand supports 2 GSM frequencies (900 and 1800) while bigger brands support up to 4.

 - 3G UMTS/WCDMA: The average budget smartphone brand supports 2 3G frequencies while bigger brands support up to 5.

 - 4G LTE: The average budget smartphone brand supports 3 to 4 4G LTE frequencies while bigger brands may support up to 20.

 For example, in the United States of America, GSM operates on the primary mobile communication bands 850 MHz and 1900 MHz.
 In Nigeria, the supported GSM frequencies are 900 MHz and 1800 MHz.
 See the difference?
 The implication is that a smartphone that supports only bands 900 and 1800 will be usable in Nigeria but useless in the US.

 The complaint that inspired this article was about the TECNO Boom J8.
 The Boom J8 supports GSM 900 and 1800 MHz frequencies, which are not used by mobile networks in the USA.
 As such, there is nothing wrong with the phone.
 TECNO does not need to fix anything in the J8 (with respect to this particular complaint).

-If you do a lot of travelling, familiarise yourself with the wireless frequencies that those countries’ mobile networks use.
-Then, do your research before you buy a smartphone so that you end up with smartphone that supports those frequencies.
+If you do a lot of travelling, familiarize yourself with the wireless frequencies that those countries’ mobile networks use.
+Then, do your research before you buy a smartphone so that you end up with a smartphone that supports those frequencies.
 Or buy a backup smartphone that supports them.

 Now you know what to look out for in order to make informed choices about what mobile phones to buy if you travel from country to country on a regular basis.
 Do not forget: buying an unlocked phone does not mean that it will work all over the world.